Vertopal

 3. Download Your PTIF

-Wait for the converter to finish and download your PTIF image.
+Wait for the converter to finalize, then access your PTIF image.

 Convert CUT to PTIF